Quantifying Interstellar Extinction at High Galactic Latitudes: Introduction

-Measurement error in data and systematic errors can significantly influence the extinction posterior, and the extent of these influences grows with increasing measurement error.
-We identify a specific region of the HR diagram where these contaminants and degeneracies can be minimized if we have a prior constraint on the effective temperature or if we have a prior on the extinction.
-This will be essential for calibration and zero-point applications using our methods.
-However, our study highlights the profound impact on the extinction posterior of incorrect assumptions about the width of the effective temperature constraint.
-Thus, having reliable error bars on the effective temperature constraint will be as important as the constraint value itself.

-Finally, we illustrate that combining a point estimate from our posterior with a spatial smoothing filter can reproduce a dust map with a similar topology to state-of-the-art maps.
-However, we emphasise the necessity of utilising the full posterior for accurately detecting dust variations.
-Moreover, we show that significant artificial structure can be created when smoothing over these values.
-We acknowledge the presence of significant spatial and distance-related correlations in extinction.
-However, in this study, we derive individual star-based extinction posteriors to uncover the full distribution of a star and highlight the outliers often overlooked when assuming spatial correlation.
-This approach highlights the level of accuracy required for characterising extinction variations without making spatial correlation assumptions.
-In future work, we will discuss the extinction posterior for sightlines when making these spatial correlations.

 In Section \ref{Data}, we provide an overview of the data used in our model.
 Section \ref{methods} outlines a method that derives the posterior distribution for extinction.
-Section \ref{validation_syn} focuses on validating the model using synthetically generated samples.
-It demonstrates the full extinction posterior over a large parameter range, showing explicitly the degeneracies in the posterior.
-Section \ref{validation_real} validates the model against spectroscopic surveys and we derive a dust map and compare our results with other relevant studies.
+Section \ref{validation_syn} focuses on {the degeneracies within} the model using synthetically generated samples over a large parameter range, showing explicitly {how the degeneracies present themselves} in the posterior.
+Section \ref{validation_real} validates the model against spectroscopic surveys.